 Consolation Tour D4 Little Naches to Enumclaw

-The drizzle passed in the night leaving a wet fly but a dry tent.
+The drizzle that greeted the end of my dinner passed in the night leaving a wet fly but a dry tent.
 I lounged a bit inside the tent knowing I had fewer miles (58) than the previous two days.
 I was starting to feel it in the legs and the gray sky didn’t motivate me.
 I was pleased no critters came to investigate the spilled Mike’s during the night.
-I used a generous three packs of instant oatmeal and raisins.
+I ate a generous three packs of instant oatmeal and raisins.
 I was on the road at 8:47.

 The RVs thinned out.
 The trees grew lusher.
 I saw more conifer species in one place than I think I've ever seen: ponderosa, Doug fir, yellow cedar, red cedar, White pine, maybe even blue spruce.
 There weren't any views but the forest offered close up beauty.

 I was thankful for directions a Cot’s Peak Coffee customer gave me because side roads abounded.
 He told me to follow NF-1900 to NF-1914 then turn right.
 He was spot on.
 I was thankful because the pavement continued on NF-1900 after the turn off.
 I would have wasted time because it dead ends in a clear cut.
-I also missed the turn off for the Naches Trail which is route made and promoted by earlier Washington settlers to lure wagon trains to Western Washington.
+I also missed the turn off for the Naches Trail which is a route made and promoted by early Washington settlers to lure wagon trains off the Oregon Trail to Western Washington.
 It was so horrible that it was used a grand total of two times.
-Today the trail is heavily used by dirt bikes, heavily rutted, and very muddy.
+Today, the trail is heavily used by dirt bikes, heavily rutted, and very muddy.

-The climb was 2000’ feet.
-Once I reached a false summit, rejoyed on the downhill only to be chargrinned when the road climbed again.
+The climb to the pass summit was 2000’ feet.
+Before I got there, I reached a false summit, rejoiced the downhill only to be chargrinned when the road climbed again.
 NF-1914 was a nicely packed gravel road until the potholes and rocks began.
-The potholes were easy to handle on a bike, but the rocks were challenged on a rigid frame bike, no lie.
+The potholes were easy to handle on a bike, but the rocks, AKA babyheads, were challenging on a rigid frame bike.
 The pass itself was anti-climatic.
 The PCT crosses it, but is unmarked.
 One side of it is a motorized trail, as least for a bit.
-There were no views to speak of, but it was foggy so who knows.
-I chatted with some elk hunters who thought biking the pass was cool in a crazy way.
+There were no views to speak of, but it was foggy, so who knows.
+I chatted with two elk hunters who thought biking the pass was cool in a crazy way.
 They were staring at their phones and told me this was the only place to get signal.
 Well, I’ll be.
 Let’s connect to that modern world.
 They also gave me valuable directions, “Turn right at the T intersection”.
-This advice also kept me off the poorly maintained Naches Trail.
+This advice also kept me off the poorly maintained lower section Naches Trail which was how my navigation app, Ride With GPS, wanted me to go.
+Always ask for directions.

 (The unmarked Pacific Crest Trail)

 The descent was a wild 3700’ drop.
-The top section was slow because of the rocks.
+The top section was slow because of the babyheads.
 Once the road smoothed out I was flying.
 I was riding the tail of a pickup for a while.
 It eventually stopped to let me pass.
 I wonder what the driver thought.
-The down just went on and on.
+The down-ness just went on and on.
 I was so, so thankful I did the loop clockwise.
-Climbing this time would have been a beast.
+Climbing this side would have been a beast.
 Eventually, the pavement began and so did the shooting.
 The Greenwater is popular for target shooting.
 This side had a false valley floor to match the false summit on the other side.
 I cursed my luck as I ground up a hill that should not have been there.
+I mean who designs these things!
 The lower part of the descent had nice unofficial campsites with signs saying shooting was prohibited.
-On day one I had wondered about whether I could find a decent site in this area.
-Well, now I know, Yes.
+On day one I had wondered about whether I could find a decent campsite in this area.
+Well, now I know, yes, I can.

 After lunch it was back on 410 for a 13 mile jaunt to the Mud Mountain Road, a back way into Enumclaw.
 The road was downhill, but the shoulders were narrow mostly so it was more ‘get through it’.
 The scariest moment of the trip happened crossing a bridge at fairly high speed.
 The dirt piled on the shoulder turned out to be slick mud.
 My front wheel briefly slid with busy traffic a few feet to my left.
 Thankfully, I reached solid ground before I fell.